AllanSituma/try2/README.md

-# Working with Juyter Notebooks and PostgresSQL
+# Working with Jupyter Notebooks and PostgresSQL